Skip to content

 # Check trace format is valid

-assay validate --trace traces/golden.jsonl
+assay trace verify --trace traces/golden.jsonl --config eval.yaml

 # Output: